harismuneer/Ultimate-Social-Scrapers/README.md

 6) Watch it scrape away for a few, then you might want to go to a movie or something.

 7) If for some reason you discover that your profile has been blocked for using this script or a feature on facebook has been disabled preventing you from successfully completing the scrape.
 Please submit a new issue to this repository so that we may make concessions and corrections to prevent this from further occurring again.

+#### Tips and Tricks (but no treats)...

+There are a few things that are recommended in order to encourage successful scraping and avoid being blocked or having a feature temporarily disabled on your account.
+They are:

+1) Do not fiddle with the website inside of the chromedriver window while the script is running.

+2) Do not open up another browser and visit the book of face-ness while the script is running.

+3) Avoid using the book of facey face on your mobile device while the script is running.

+4) Have patience with the process it will take a long time, and often will take over 24 hours to complete.

+5) Attempt to scrape a single profile at a time until you have full knowledge that the script will not result in your profile being blocked and you are comfortable running the script.

+6) Since currently, the script will not exit on being notified that your account has been blocked, do keep an eye on the scraping process from time to time.
+If ever you are notified that your account has been blocked, exit the script immediately.

 #### License and Copyright Clarification